iridakos/iridakos.github.io/_posts/2018-06-24-debian-imac-backlight-keyboard.markdown

 ## Context

-After installing Debian 9.4 (*stretch*) on my iMac, I was no longer able to control the brightness from the keyboard (`F1`, `F2` keys).
+After installing Debian 9.4 (*stretch*) or Ubuntu 18.04 LTS on my iMac, I was no longer able to control the brightness from the keyboard (`F1`, `F2` keys).
 When pressing these keys, although a notification was shown for increasing/decreasing it, the brightness was not changing.

 ## Identifying the problem